Gift Icon

 • There should be no slack.
 The excess chain must be wrapped around the remaining link.

-• One should use a minimum of 4 chains.
-2 must link with the front corners of the trailer and another 2 will connect with its back corners.
-The opposing forces will create tension keeping the heavy equipment immobile.
+• One should use a minimum of four chains.
+Two must link with the trailer's front corners, and another two will connect with its back corners.
+The opposing forces will create tension, keeping the heavy supplies immobile.

-• The hook and chain’s size must be reviewed every time.
-Them being tight and complementary is a must.
+• The size of the hook and chain must be reviewed every time.
+They must be tight and complementary.

 • The transport route must be mapped before starting.
-The more linear it is the better.
-There are plenty of videos online showing trucks trying to squeeze beneath an overpass and failing while damaging themselves and the cargo they carry.
-Such situations can be avoided by planning the route early and by using a run through on the actual road.
+The more linear it is, the better.
+Plenty of videos online show trucks trying to squeeze beneath an overpass and failing, damaging themselves and the cargo they carry.
+Such situations can be avoided by planning the route early and using a run-through on the actual road.

 Rural areas are especially dangerous.
-The bridges on the way to the destination must be researched, as well as the width of the roads leading there.
+The bridges and road widths on the way to the destination must be researched.
 Ideally, there should be as few stops, starts, turns, bridges, and bad terrain as possible.

-• A transport permit will be needed.
-Most heavy equipment is overwide and oversized, so a transport permit will likely be mandatory.
-Heavy equipment liability is placed on dozers, graders, dump trucks, excavators, cranes, etc.
+• A carrier permit will be needed.
+Most sober tools are overwide and oversized, so a conveyance permit will likely be mandatory.
+Dozers, graders, dump trucks, excavators, cranes, etc., are liable for heavy equipment liability.

 a truck travels along a road beneath a large bridge

 Transport companies must prepare accordingly.
-This may imply using a state permit or strategies involving deconstructing the machinery before transport.
+This may imply using a state permit or strategies involving deconstructing the machinery before conveyance.

 • The wheels need to be immobilized.
-Though it costs time, it’s an important step to ensure the equipment is secure.
+Though it costs time, ensuring the gear is secure is an important step.
 The machinery’s parking brake will have to be used.
-Then, cradles, chocks, or wedges will be placed against the wheels, so in the event of a brake failure, the equipment will still not move.
-By doing so, the equipment will be protected against, sideways, upward, rearward, and forward forces that may press it during transport.
+Then, cradles, chocks, or wedges will be placed against the wheels so that in the event of a brake failure, the equipment will still not move.
+Doing so will protect the kit against sideways, upward, rearward, and forward forces that may press it during conveyance.
 While securing the wheels, we also recommend checking the manufacturer’s guidelines or the spec sheet for any specific conditions they may outline.

 • Flashing lights and signs will be placed on the transport vehicle.
-Lights, signs, and proper banners will be used to designate oversize loads during transport.
+Lights, signs, and proper banners will be used to designate oversized loads during carrier.
 In some extreme cases, escort vehicles will be needed.
 One will guide the truck while a second vehicle alerts automobiles of the operation from behind.

-Cell phones are insufficient for maintaining communication between the escort and transport vehicles.
-As a standard in our industry, communication is maintained using CB or two way radios.
+Cell phones are insufficient for maintaining communication between the escort and conveyance vehicles.
+As a standard in our industry, communication is maintained using CB or two-way radios.

-• During transport, complaint inspections must be performed and documented.
-Just because the transport has begun, it does not mean no additional inspections need to be performed.
+• During hauling, complaint inspections must be performed and documented.
+Just because the carrier has begun, it does not mean no additional inspections need to be performed.
 Especially when the distance is long, it’s important to check and inspect the equipment regularly.

 According to safety standards in the industry, these benchmarks should be used when it comes to inspections: